The Best Way to Schedule Posts on Instagram: Stories, Feed Posts, and IGTV

 • Engagement rate: the percentage of people who see your post and engage with it — either by liking, commenting, bookmarking, or sharing it with a friend.

-• Follower growth: the number of new people who’ve followed your business’s Instagram profile.
+• Follower growth: the number of new people following your business’s Instagram profile.

-The Instagram Insights tab can provide you with this information; however, third-party social media analytics tools can break down the data for you, and takes the results into consideration when scheduling future Instagram content.
+The Instagram Insights tab can provide you with this information; Manychat’s third-party social media analytics tools can break down the data for you and consider the results when scheduling future Instagram content.

-Scheduling content for your Instagram account is a superb way to get started with Instagram Automation.
+Scheduling content for your Instagram account is a superb way to start with Instagram Automation.

-But what happens when you get a bunch of new people starting conversations with your account?
+But what happens when many new people start conversations with your account?

 You already voted!